ryuheechul/dotfiles/README.md

 ### Platform Foundation

-`~/dotfiles/bootstrap/foundation/linux.sh` # recommended to look at an example below

-or

 `~/dotfiles/bootstrap/foundation/darwin/essential.sh` # recommended you to look
 at an example below

+or

+`~/dotfiles/bootstrap/foundation/nixos/switch.sh` # recommended you to look
+at an example below

+or

+`~/dotfiles/bootstrap/foundation/linux.sh` # recommended to look at an example below

 ### Configuration